Alexander Sharychenkov

-Alexander Sharychenkov (born October 3, 1991) is a Russian professional ice hockey goaltender who is currently playing with Torpedo-Gorky NN of the Supreme Hockey League (VHL) on loan from Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
+Alexander Sharychenkov (born October 3, 1991) is a Russian former professional ice hockey goaltender.

 Playing career

 Sharychenkov made his debut with Dynamo Moscow during the 2012–13 season.

+In 2017-18, Sharychenkov won the Gagarin Cup with Ak Bars Kazan as the backup to Emil Garipov.

 After a successful 2019–20 season, with Neftkhimik Nizhnekamsk, Sharychenkov left out of contract and agreed to a two-year contract with contending club, CSKA Moscow on 1 May 2020.

 Having played the 2020–21 season with CSKA notching 18 wins through 36 regular season games, on 1 June 2021, Sharychenkov was traded by CSKA Moscow to Salavat Yulaev Ufa in exchange for financial compensation.

 After a lone season with Salavat, Sharychenkov opted to return as a free agent to newly crowned champions and previous club, CSKA Moscow, in agreeing to a two-year contract on 5 May 2022.
+In 2022-23, Sharychenkov won his second Gagarin Cup, serving as the backup to Adam Reideborn with CSKA.

-In October 2024, Sharychenkov signed a two-way deal with Torpedo Nizhny Novgorod of the KHL.
+In October 2024, Sharychenkov signed a two-way deal with his hometown team, Torpedo Nizhny Novgorod of the KHL.
+He spent the season with their VHL affiliate Torpedo-Gorky NN, where he won the league's championship.

+On 11 June 2025, Sharychenkov announced his retirement.